ammeyer/mitogenomics/week4/README.md

 * [Mutations powerpoint](https://docs.google.com/presentation/d/13E9zAFb-Es-rkkZ8bJlMbyhNUd0RPXCbiJ24GvpEqGo/edit#slide=id.p)
 * Python review - look at code and write down what it will do, write pesudocode
 * Intro to GenBank and file formats
-* Play with GenBank sequences
+* Read fasta files to a dictionary